 2. Applications and supporting documents should be submitted by December 5th.
-While applications will be accepted until January 1st, only applicants who have applied by December 5th will be considered for funding to attend the graduate student recruitment weekend and Graduate Student Symposium in January.
-The Odum School of Ecology Graduate Program Committee meets in mid-December to review completed applications and select 10-15 highly qualified applicants for travel funding to this event.
-However other applicants are also welcome to attend the recruitment weekend and Graduate Student Symposium.
+While applications will be accepted until January 1st, only applicants who have applied by December 5th, and have been nominated by a potential major professor, will be considered for funding to attend the graduate student recruitment weekend and Graduate Student Symposium in January.
+The Odum School of Ecology Graduate Program Committee meets in mid-December to review completed applications and select 10-15 highly qualified applicants for travel funding to this invite-only event.

 3. Complete the OSE Background and Interest Form.
 There is no fee required for this step.
-This form helps the Odum School of Ecology faculty review information about your qualifications, career goals, research interests and graduate advisor preference and allows us to contact you informally.
+This form helps the Odum School of Ecology faculty review information about your qualifications, career goals, research interests, and graduate advisor preference.

-Domestic applicants must submit to the Graduate School: TWO official transcripts in sealed envelopes from each institution of higher education attended, whether or not you earned a degree.
+Domestic applicants must submit to the Graduate School: An unofficial transcript is required from each institution of higher education attended, whether or not you earned a degree.
 UGA transcripts are not required for previous UGA attendance.
 If you are currently enrolled, provide the last expected date of enrollment.
+If recommended for admission, applicants will be asked to submit ONE OFFICIAL copy to the Graduate School.

 International applicants submit to the Graduate School: TWO official transcripts from each institution of higher education attended.
 The documents must bear original, official seals of certification of the appropriate school official or office (photocopies are not acceptable).
 If the original language of the record is not English, a certified translation in English MUST be attached to the original.